thibaultDumortier/Rust-imageCompiler/README.md

 ## Description

 As you may guess this is a small image compiler fully made with using the Rust programming language.
-It is slower than its java counter part, on average the rust version takes around 1min20s, while java takes around 13seconds.
+It is faster than its java counterpart taking around 8sec, while java takes around 13sec.

 ## How to use